ashrf288/pandas/README.md

       DS

-[]What about the most common genre?
+[x]What about the most common genre?

+      Action

 []What are the top 20 highest grossing games?